 But, one of my all-time favorite things about Austin?
 The legendary breakfast tacos!
 Austinites will tell you which local breakfast taco join they swear by, but when I’m staying at the San Jose, I inevitably walk across the parking lot for morning coffee and breakfast tacos at Jo’s Coffee.
 They’re super straightforward with eggs, cheese, and a just-cooked home fry potato—here’s my slightly fancified version.

-Place diced potatoes in a medium saucepan and bring to a boil.
+- Cook The Potatoes: Place diced potatoes in a medium saucepan and bring to a boil.
 As soon as potatoes are knife tender, drain and set aside.
-Meanwhile, turn a gas burner to medium-high heat then cook tortillas until charred in a few spots, about 30 seconds per side.
+Meanwhile, turn a gas burner to medium-high heat, then cook tortillas until charred in a few spots, about 30 seconds per side.
 (Be careful not to let them burn.)
 When nicely charred, nestle tortillas in a cloth dish towel to keep warm and set aside.

-Meanwhile, place eggs in a medium bowl and quickly break up egg yolks with a whisk.
-Add in about 10 drops of hot sauce, the cheese, scallions, season with salt & pepper and whisk until smooth.
-Wipe out pan potatoes were in and return to medium heat and add remaining oil.
-Add egg mixture and cook stirring occasionally until just set, about 4 minutes.
-Remove from heat, cover and sit until eggs are cooked to desired doneness.
+- Scramble The Eggs: Meanwhile, place eggs in a medium bowl and quickly break up egg yolks with a whisk.
+Add in about 10 drops of hot sauce, as well as the cheese, scallions, then season with salt & pepper, and whisk until smooth.
+Wipe out the pan where potatoes were in and return to medium heat, and add remaining oil.
+Add egg mixture and cook, occasionally stirring until just set about 4 minutes.
+Remove from heat, cover, and sit until eggs are cooked to desired doneness.

-Divide eggs and potatoes among charred tortilla.
+- Serve The Tacos: Divide eggs and potatoes among charred tortillas.
 Top with avocado and finish with a bit of salsa.
 Serve immediately.